Congratulations to the following writers,

-Anthony Marra has won the National Book Critics Circle’s first-ever John Leonard Award for his novel A Constellation of Vital Phenomena, as well as the Anisfield-Wolf Book Award, which recognizes literature that confronts racism and examines diversity.
-The novel was chosen as the 2014 Indies Choice Award for Adult Debut Book of the Year and was a finalist for the National Book Award.
+Anthony Marra has won the National Book Critics Circle’s first-ever John Leonard Award for his novel A Constellation of Vital Phenomena, and was a finalist for the National Book Award.
 An excerpt from the novel can be found in Narrative’s Stories of the Week: 2012–2013 issue.
 In 2012, Marra received the Whiting Writers’ Award, which every year provides $50,000 each to ten emerging authors, allowing them to write.
 Marra won the $4,000 Narrative Prize in 2012 after his first published story, “Chechnya,” appeared in Narrative, followed by several other stories and an essay.
 “The Palace of the People” was selected to appear in Best American Nonrequired Reading 2012.
-“The Palace of the People” was first published in Narrative’s Winter 2011 issue.

 James Salter has been named one of the first recipients of the Donald Windham–Sandy M. Campbell Literature Prizes at Yale University for his outstanding achievement in fiction.
 Salter’s award is one of nine Windham Campbell prizes of $150,000 awarded this year, one of the largest literary prizes in the world.
 Selections from Salter’s work, including audio and video readings, essays, and a novel excerpt, can be found in Narrative’s archives.
 For an intimate look into Salter’s life and work, Andrew Southam’s exclusive gallery on the award-winning author “A Writer’s Life” is available in Narrative’s Spring 2013 issue.

-E. L. Doctorow has won the 2014 Library of Congress Prize for American Fiction, the 2013 Medal for Distinguished Contribution to American Letters from the National Book Foundation, and the 2012 PEN/Saul Bellow Award for Achievement in American Fiction, acknowledging him in the highest rank of American literature.
+E. L. Doctorow has won the 2013 Medal for Distinguished Contribution to American Letters from the National Book Foundation and the 2012 PEN/Saul Bellow Award for Achievement in American Fiction, acknowledging him in the highest rank of American literature.
 His short story “The Writer in the Family” can be found in Narrative’s Fall 2012 issue.

 Bridget Quinn’s essay “At Swim, Two Girls” has been selected to appear in The Best American Sports Writing, 2013.
 “One-on-One,” Quinn’s essay on basketball, as well as her memoir “Smokehouse,” can be found in Narrative’s archives.